-Virtual learning iPad app to help train future neurosurgeonsJanuary 9th, 2013 in Surgery /
+Virtual learning iPad app to help train future neurosurgeonsJanuary 9, 2013 in Medicine & Health / Surgery

 A new mobile 'app', downloadable free of charge, will assist with the training of future neurosurgeons, and is just one of a stream of programmes being developed, adapting visual computing and three dimensional realities to provide cost-effective virtual learning for a range of medical procedures.